Sagarshivalingappaathani/letsCode-Coding-Platform/README.md

    - Utilizes the Judge0 API for running and evaluating code submissions

 4. **Educational Courses**
-   - Includes 6 comprehensive courses: Data Structures and Algorithms (DSA), C++, JavaScript,Java,TypeScript and Basics Of BlockChain
+   - Includes 4 comprehensive courses: Data Structures and Algorithms (DSA), C++, JavaScript,Java

 5. **Contests**
    - Added a contest page where users can participate in timed contests.